 Suitable Software Engineering Methodology

-It is not easy for team members who have no related experience in software engineering to decide which software engineering method to use, traditional or agile.
-Firstly, we reviewed the related lectures of the Software Engineering module and listed both methods' advantages and disadvantages.
-Also, we referred to the advice of the supervisor.
+It is not easy for team members who have no related experience in software engineering to decide which the software engineering method, traditional one or agile.
+Hence, we reviewed the related lectures of the Software Engineering module and referred to the advice of the supervisor.
 Finally, we decided to combine two methods to develop this software.
 The traditional development method was used to detailly record the requirement documents, while the agile development method was used in the design and development stages.
 Agile helped improve customer engagement.
 We were able to contact and confirm any details with our supervisor on time.
 According to the supervisor's advice and suggestions after each sprint, the software was accumulatively being more robust and equipped with more features.

 The software we built is components based and is relatively suitable for the agile method.
 We could always see the software's progress, which made the team more energetic and willing to develop.
 As the method was agile, even requirements changes could be handled well.